Deflaimun/my-docusaurus/docs/cool-guide.md

 ### Example Requests

-Here are some examples of how to interact with your API using curl: asda
+Here are some examples of how to interact with your API using curl:

 #### Create an Item (POST)